Luggiebank

 Luggiebank is a small village to the south of Cumbernauld.
-Like Condorrat, Castlecary and Dullatur, it predates the new town of Cumbernauld, and of those, only Condorrat was officially included in the designated area.
+Like Condorrat, Castlecary and Dullatur, it predates the new town of Cumbernauld, and of those, only Condorrat was originally included in the designated area.
 It is situated on what used to be the Stirling Road from Lanark, but as a result of a bypass (B8039) the old road is now a cul-de-sac.
 Unlike the rest of Cumbernauld, which was in Dunbartonshire, Luggiebank was historically in Lanarkshire, but was adopted into Dunbartonshire in 1967, prior to Cumbernauld becoming a police burgh the following year.
-Following further boundary changes in 1995, Luggiebank became part of North Lanarkshire.
+Following further boundary changes in 1995, Luggiebank became part of North Lanarkshire and the village became considered part of Cumbernauld for local planning.